 As for Rollins, he has good career numbers and a great peak but was always overshadowed by other shortstops.
 Still, Rollins has an outside shot as his numbers are comparable to similar hall of famers, such as Barry Larkin.
 Ryan Howard?
 Absolutely no chance.
 His post-Achilles injury numbers are dreadful and his overall power stats fall well short of other sluggers who aren’t in.

 Which brings us to Cole Hamels.
 Unlike the other three members of the 08 core , Hamels is still playing.
 Not only is he playing, he’s pitching to a 3.13 ERA (albeit 3.98 FIP) with a K/9 rate of 8.9 through 54 & 2/3 innings pitched.
 Hamels of course will take the mound against the Phillies tonight for the first time as an opposing player.

-Cole Hamels has the most complete career out of the other three aforementioned stars.
-He’s had a long, consistent run that I believe will ultimately be judged as a Hall of Fame career when adjusting for the time period in which he pitched.
+Cole Hamels has had the most complete career out of the other three aforementioned stars.
+The left-hander has had a long, consistent run that I believe will ultimately be judged as a Hall of Fame career when adjusting for the time period in which he pitched.
 Here are five reasons why Cole Hamels will be enshrined at Cooperstown.

 He Is One Of The Most Consistent Pitchers Of The Last 15 Years

 It’s remarkable to think about how consistent Cole Hamels has been.
 In a day and age where seemingly every pitcher has Tommy John surgery, Cole Hamels has managed to avoid major injury.
 He’s had some standard DL (no IL yet) trips in his career but nothing too serious.
 As a result, he’s managed to remain healthy and log far more innings than his peers.